sharoncornelius/idpf-specification/idpf_specification.md

 This OP/call is used as an opaque RDMA virtchannel message between the vendor driver and the Device Control plane.
 A message buffer from RDMA driver is sent to the Device Control with this Opcode and the Device Control can do the reverse using the same opcode to send a message buffer to the RDMA driver.
 The interpretation of this message buffer is agreed upon between the Vendor RDMA driver and the Device Control plane.

-# Additional Offloads and capabilities
+# Additional Offloads and Capabilities

 These offloads are just like standard offloads but not enabled by the drivers by default and the NIC vendors do not provide these offloads as